DAGMC pincell

 OpenMC Model

 The OpenMC model is built using DAGMC.
 Particles move through space with surface-to-surface tracking between triangle surface meshes.
 Cells are the regions of space enclosed by these surfaces.
-After building the DAGMC model with Cubit, we set up the OpenMC input files using the Python Application Programming Interface (API).
+After building the DAGMC model with Cubit, we set up the OpenMC input files using the Python API.
 First, we define materials, then fetch the geometry from the DAGMC geometry file (dagmc.h5m).
 Then, we set up the settings, for numbers of batches and particles, and how we would like to have temperature feedback applied to OpenMC.

 import openmc